tareqhi/Cricket-Analysis/README.md

 ## 📉 **Analysis**

-The 'Python-files' folder contains the analysis of the data in the two files:
+The 'Python-files' folder contains the code files of the data:

 - IPL-analysis.ipynb